david-fisher/320-S21-Track2/README.md

 4. Run `npm start` in the command line to start the app.
 This should open your browser and send you to `http://localhost:3000`.
 If not, go to your browser and go to that url.

-# Tip to not drive everyone on your track insane.

-If a file is for configuring something on your local machine to run, like config.js or settings.py, do not commit those changes to GitHub.
-If you do, you will mess up everyone elses local configuration when they pull the latest changes.